 Students should take notice of the location of stairways and exits in order to be properly oriented in the event of an emergency.
-If an evacuation is needed, the evacuation signal is a siren sound.
+If an evacuation is needed, an emergency message or signal will be used to evacuate the building.